 Very few wrongful death cases are the same.
-There are different scenarios which lead to these lawsuits are filed.
+There are different scenarios that lead to these lawsuits being filed.
 The one common element is that someone’s family member has died unexpectedly due to the behavior or negligence of another.
 A civil suit may be pursued when the death is caused by:

-If your loved one died as a result of any wrongdoing or incompetence of another, our Columbia wrongful death attorney is available to advocate on your behalf.
-A wrongful death case is different from other personal injury actions in that the victim isn’t here to file.
-In some states, a surviving spouse or child must bring forth a complaint but South Carolina works a bit differently.
+If your loved one died due to any wrongdoing or incompetence of another, our Columbia wrongful death attorney is available to advocate on your behalf.
+A wrongful death case is different from other personal injury actions because the victim isn’t here to file.
+In some states, a surviving spouse or child must bring a complaint, but South Carolina works differently.

 When a person is wrongfully killed in Columbia, the law dictates that the administrator or executor of the estate must file the lawsuit.
 When a favorable settlement or verdict is reached, it is up to that person to distribute the award first to the surviving spouse and children.
 The award is disbursed to the parents if there are no immediate dependents.

 Making decisions when a loved one suffers a sudden death, at no fault of their own, feels impossible.
-You and your family are grieving and dealing with an overwhelming mix of emotions.
-This just adds to the reasons you need an experienced attorney providing guidance with regards to your rights.
-Compensation may be available to survivors and we will use our many decades of experience to prove that you deserve a fair settlement.
+You and your family are grieving and dealing with overwhelming emotions.
+This just adds to why you need an experienced attorney providing guidance regarding your rights.
+Compensation may be available to survivors, and we will use our many decades of experience to prove that you deserve a fair settlement.